 For a deeper cleaning, you can remove the covers, shake out,

 then place in dryer on "air fluff" (no heat).
-Add a clean tennis shoe to fluff
+Add some tennis balls or a clean

-up the covers during tumbling.
-Run for about 20 minutes, clean filter twice
+sneaker or two to fluff up the covers during tumbling.
+Run for about 20 minutes, clean

 If totally equal seats and identical covers, you may wish to

 For more information on sheepskin seatcovers, see our Sheepskin Seatcovers F.A.Q. and Sheepskin Seatcovers Info pages.